 Degree Seeking Students are invited to participate in the PAO, and participants are required to follow all the rules and regulations outlined in the Catalog and posted in the PAO.
-Inappropriate postings violating the General Code of Conduct and/or the Code of Academic Integrity will be removed from the PAO, and students with repeated violations will no longer be given access to the center.
+Inappropriate postings violating the General Code of Conduct and/or the Code of Academic Integrity will be removed from the Peer Assessment Office, and students with repeated violations will no longer be given access to the center.
 All violations are grounds for disciplinary action.

-The PAO is accessed via the Moodle homepage and is listed as a course; participation, however, is optional at all times.
-Students who do not wish to have access to the PAO may send this request to the Office of Academic Affairs at academic.affairs@uopeople.edu.
+The Peer Assessment Office is accessed via the Learning Resource Center; participation, however, is optional at all times.
+Students who do not wish to have access to the Peer Assessment Office may send this request to their Program Advisor.